The Official Blog of Penske Transportation Solutions

 Before taking the wheel, the FHWA encourages drivers to keep the following in mind when entering a work zone.

-Work zones present challenges for truck drivers – narrowed lanes, sudden stops, traffic pattern shifts, and uneven road surfaces can lead to crashes and fatalities if they are not prepared and alert.
+Work zones present challenges for truck drivers.
+Narrowed lanes, sudden stops, traffic pattern shifts, and uneven road surfaces can lead to crashes and fatalities.
 Plan your route, reduce speed, stay alert, and do your part while traveling through work zones.

 Large blind spots, long stopping distances, and size constraints make maneuvering large trucks and buses in work zones particularly challenging.
-Passenger vehicles should be mindful that CMV drivers need to take extra precautions when driving through these areas.
+Passenger vehicle drivers should be mindful that CMV drivers need to take extra precautions when driving through these areas.

 Be aware of passenger vehicle drivers around you, who may not be aware of commercial vehicle driving challenges, including large blind spots and longer stopping distances.